-In the spring and summer, it's very common to find baby birds on the ground.
+During the spring and summer months, it's very common to find baby birds on the ground.
 Birds take far better care of their babies than humans can, so if you find a baby bird, keep your pets away and follow our advice below.

 Bird flu warning

 Due to the Avian Influenza Prevention Zone (AIPZ) currently in place across the UK, some baby birds can't be handled.
 Please follow our bird flu and baby bird advice to check which species can be handled and what to do.

 Nestlings are baby birds that have no feathers, or only a few.
 Nestlings won't survive long outside the protection of the nest, and where possible nestlings should be re-nested and left in the wild.